Do all small businesses and startups need a business plan?

 It really comes down to understanding the purpose.
 There are two main reasons to create a business plan:

-You are going to be looking for investors and/or lenders
+You may be looking for investors and/or lenders

 If you are like me when I first got started, you don’t have the money you need and have to get it from someone else.
 You may have a big vision requiring significant money and plan to pursue professional investors (Venture Capitalist, Angel Investors, etc.).
 You may be planning to go to your bank and borrow the money.
 Or, like the majority of small business startups, you may begin with the FFF approach…turning to Friends, Families, and Fools!
 (I’ll write more about this and financing your business in a later article.)